 - Important Havasupai Rules

-- All campground reservations for 2020 are for 3 nights / 4 days visits to Havasu Falls.
+- All campground reservations as of 2020 are for 3 nights / 4 days visits to Havasu Falls.
+No info yet on 2023 requirements.

 - Campground reservations are now officially transferable.